ShaneCurcuru/menotomymatters/_pages/2021warrant.md

 ## Reports To Town Meeting

 While all reports to Town Meeting are provided to the official email list ([see the TMM list archive](https://www.arlingtonma.gov/town-governance/town-meeting/members-email-list)), you may find it easier to see them all in one place.

+See the latest [Consent Agenda](https://www.arlingtonma.gov/home/showpublisheddocument/56002/637546940227432887) proposed for the meeting.

 - [Select Board](https://www.arlingtonma.gov/home/showpublisheddocument/55916/637540902738200000)
 - [Redevelopment Board](https://www.arlingtonma.gov/home/showpublisheddocument?id=55790)